-Queen Henry-Okafor PhD, APRN, FNP-BC
+Queen Henry-Okafor PhD, FNP-BC, PMHNP-BC

 Queen O. Henry-Okafor attended San Jacinto College Texas where she received her associate degree in Nursing.
 She received her baccalaureate and master?s degrees in nursing as a Family Nurse Practitioner from Tennessee State University and her PhD from the University of Tennessee.
 She completed a two-year postdoctoral training with the departments of emergency and cardiovascular medicine at Vanderbilt University Medical Center.